Periodic Gibbs measures for three-state hard-core models in the case Wand: Introduction

 \section{Introduction}

 Description of all limit Gibbs measures for a given Hamiltonian is one of the main problems of the theory of Gibbs measures.
 It is known that each Gibbs measure is associated with one phase of the physical system.
 Therefore, in the theory of Gibbs measures, one of the important problems is the existence of a phase transition, i.e., when the physical system changes its state when the temperature changes.
 This occurs when the Gibbs measure is not unique.
 In this case, the temperature at which the state of the physical system changes is usually called the critical temperature.
-Moreover, it is known that the set of all limit Gibbs measures (corresponding to a given Hamiltonian) forms a nonempty convex compact subset in the set of all probability measures (see, e.g., \cite {6}-\cite {R}), and each point of this convex set is uniquely decomposed at its extreme points.
+Moreover, it is known that for continuous Hamiltonians (see \cite {FV}) it is known that the Gibbs measures form a non-empty convex compact set in the space of all probability measures endowed with the weak topology (see, e.g., \cite[Chapter 7]{6}).
+The set of the Gibbs measures on $\mathbb Z^d$ is the convex hull of the set of all limit Gibbs measures (See \cite {C}).

 In this connection, it is particularly interesting to describe all the extreme points of this convex set, i.e., the extreme Gibbs measures.

-The definition of the Gibbs measure and other concepts related to Gibbs measure theory can be found, for example, in \cite {R}.
-Although there are many works devoted to studying Gibbs measures, a complete description of all limit Gibbs measures has not yet been obtained for any of the models.
+The definition of the Gibbs measure and other concepts related to Gibbs measure theory can be found, for example, in \cite {6}, \cite {Pr}, \cite {R}, \cite {Si}.
+Although there are many works devoted to studying Gibbs measures, a complete description of all limit Gibbs measures has not yet been obtained for any of the models on Cayley trees.

 Hard constraints arise in fields as diverse as combinatorics, statistical mechanics, and telecommunications.
 In particular, the hard-core model arises in the study of random independent sets of a graph \cite {bw1}, \cite {gk}, the study of gas molecules on a lattice \cite {B}, and in the analysis of multi-casting in telecommunication networks \cite {kf}, \cite {mrs}.